-The point estimates in columns 1 and 2 indicate that the Gini coefficient is permanently reduced by 3.4 (3.6) percentage points in first-order (second-order) regions where at least one Chinese government-financed transport project has been committed two years before.36 While we have not yet tested how much of this result is driven by urban areas, it is in line with the notion that building or upgrading transport infrastructure allows economic activity to decentralize around congested cities.
-The estimated effect sizes are plausible-the literature typically finds large displacements away from city centers (e.g., Baum-Snow 2007, Baum-Snow et al. 2017)-and even moderate compared to the decreases observed in the case of Nairobi.
-Moreover, our Local Average Treatment Effect (LATE) uses variation induced by the production of physical input factors in China and will thus have a greater impact on big infrastructure projects requiring large volumes of steel, cement and other physical inputs.
+implies that such an increase leads to a decrease in the Gini coefficient by 2.2 percentage points.
+While we have not yet tested how much of this result is driven by urban areas, it is in line with the notion that building or upgrading transport infrastructure allows economic activity to decentralize around congested cities.
+The estimated effect sizes are plausible-the literature typically finds large displacements away from city centers (e.g., Baum-Snow 2007, Baum-Snow et al. 2017)-and even moderate compared to the decreases in concentration observed in the case of Nairobi discussed in the introduction.
+Moreover, our Local Average Treatment Effect (LATE) uses variation induced by the production of physical input factors in China and will thus have a greater impact on big infrastructure projects requiring large volumes of steel, cement, and other physical inputs.